AnsonCheng03/Ukulele_Robot/Raspberry_Pi_AutoStartBluetooth.md

-# Bluetooth Auto-Start Service for Linux
+# Bluetooth Auto-Start and Periodic Discoverable Service for Linux

-This tutorial explains how to set up a systemd service to automatically enable Bluetooth, make it discoverable, and pairable on startup.
+This tutorial explains how to set up a systemd service to automatically enable Bluetooth, make it discoverable, and pairable on startup, and ensure it stays discoverable every 1 minute.

 ## Prerequisites